A collection of original fiddle tunes. We’ll be adding more recordings/videos, soon. All tunes copyright Suzanne Mead (unless otherwise noted).

 Swaggertown — Named for the road on which it was created.
-Sometimes I like to play this slow, then pick it up next time around.
-More of a hornpipe than a reel.
+Sometimes we play this slow, then pick it up next time around.

-Liam’s Jig (c) 2006 S. Mead — (Jig in Em.)
-For our grandson, Liam.
-While visiting our newborn first grandson, I was practicing for a gig and began playing this unnamed tune out of habit.
-It had been rolling around in my head for a few years., but never took on a name.
+Liam’s Jig (c) 2006 S. Mead (Em) While visiting our newborn first grandson, I was practicing for a gig and began playing this unnamed tune out of habit.
+It had been rolling around in my head for a few years but never took on a name.
 It claimed its name, then and there – Liam’s Jig.
-It’s a strong, happy tune, like Liam.
-It’s become a jam session and dance favorite.
-Cool note: A friend took the tune to Australia, where it’s played for dances there.
+It’s strong and happy, like him.
+(Cool note: A friend took the tune to Australia, where it’s played in sessions and dances there.)

 Hamilton’s Gallop (S. Mead) — (Jig in D.) Occasionally needing a three-part jig for a dance, I decided to write one rather than try and remember how “The Blarney Pilgrim” starts out.
-Hamilton’s Gallop showed up, and I got thinking about a dance we played for at Conkling Hall, Rensselaerville, NY, and how my brother and sister-in-law had come to enjoy the music and dancing.
+Hamilton’s Gallop showed up.
+Needing a name, I got thinking about a dance we played for at Conkling Hall, Rensselaerville, NY, and how my brother and sister-in-law showed up for the night.
 (In memory of Maryellen Hamilton).

 Jimmy James — for my hubby 🙂

 The “D” Thing — Just couldn’t come up with a name, but someone would say “hey, play that… you know,… that D thing…”, and so we do.

 Edmond’s – Yes, it kinda sounds a bit like THAT Edmond, and since people kept saying “Play the Edmond tune,” it just stuck.

 Beggerman’s Jig –– ya take a traditional reel and reshape it a tad (aka Red-Haired Boy as a jig).